iodigital-com/io-technology/data/blog/vite-as-alternative-to-webpack-in-symfony-applications.md

 <div className="p-4 bg-io_orange-100 font-serif">All examples used in this blogpost will be using [Vue](https://vuejs.org/), but Vite can be used with a variety of frameworks.</div>

 The following setup will only be usefull for developers who work in a hybrid symfony/javascript environment where you render your page in twig and you spawn your [SPA](https://en.wikipedia.org/wiki/Single-page_application) or Vue component on this page.

+## Why would you want to replace Webpack with Vite?

+**Webpack** is a bundler-based build tool, which means that to serve your application, it needs to crawl, process, and concatenate your application’s entire JavaScript file.
+This applies to the dependencies and the application code that you write.
+This is the reason why it takes the webpack dev-server quite a long time to start up.
+With large applications, starting times can take up to 10 minutes.

+Whenever you save a file, the whole JavaScript bundle will be rebuilt by Webpack, which is why the change can take up to 10 seconds to be reflected in the browser, even with HMR enabled.
+The slow feedback loop caused by Webpack creates a bad developer experience for developers working on large-scale JavaScript applications.

+**Vite** on the other hand leverages the availability of **ES Modules in the browser** and **compile-to-native bundler tools** like esbuild.

+The use of ES Modules allows you to run a JavaScript application on the browser without having to bundle them together.
+Esbuild is a JavaScript bundler written in Go that performs 10–100x faster than Webpack.

+While a bundler-based workflow like Webpack will have to process your entire JavaScript modules before a single browser request, Vite only processes your dependency modules before a single browser request.

 ## Scaffolding a Vue app with Vite